 The possible connections between things are potentially endless.
-Let’s look at this image (copied by an illustrious master I will soon reveal) as a visual metaphor.
+Let’s look at this image (borrowed from an author I will reveal later) as a visual metaphor.
 In how many ways, with how many shapes can we connect the red dots?

 Of course, if there were more points, the number of possible connections would increase.
 But the real question is: could a larger number of points help us to create connections?
 In other words: is the quantity of points (or initial data) a relevant variable for our ability to create relations between them?